Nayan-Adhikari/Air-Quality-Index/README.md

 - Provide pollutant-specific AQI insights
 - Be used in a **Power BI dashboard** for visualization

-The model is developed by **Nayan Adhikari**, while the dashboard is being built by a collaborator **Pallabi Ghosh**.
+The model is developed by **Nayan Adhikari**, while the dashboard is being built by a collaborator.
 We welcome contributions from developers interested in creating a **full-stack web application** for this project. 🚀

 ## 🏗️ Tech Stack
 ### **Machine Learning Model**
 - XGBoost (AQI Prediction)
 - Pandas, NumPy (Data Processing)
 - Scikit-learn (Feature Engineering & Evaluation)
-- Matplotlib, Seaborn, Folium (Visualization)

 ### **Dashboard (Power BI)**
 - Power BI Desktop (Visualization)